What is paralysis?

 - birth defects

-muscle function is obvious.
+loss of muscle function is obvious.
 For internal body parts where paralysis is

-more difficult to identify, doctors may use X-rays, CT scans, MRI scans, and other
+more difficult to identify, your doctor may use X-rays, CT scans, MRI scans, or

-an electromyography, which uses sensors to measure electrical activity in the
+In this procedure, they’ll use sensors to measure electrical activity in your muscles.

 - mobility aids, such as wheelchairs, braces, mobile